Clubs-Council-IIITH/web/README.md

 We use Docker to run the frontend but this is just the frontend microservice.

-This should be usually run with the services as a whole, refer to the [`setup repo`](https://github.com/Clubs-Council-IIITH/setup) for running this locally.
+This should usually be run with the services as a whole; refer to the [`setup repo`](https://github.com/Clubs-Council-IIITH/setup) for running this locally.

 ## Notes

-- The project uses Node.js module linking for optimized dependency management
+- The project uses Node.js module linking for optimized dependency management.
-- Includes SEO optimization with sitemaps and metadata
+- Includes SEO optimization with sitemaps and metadata.
-- Supports both development and production Docker environments
+- Supports both development and production Docker environments.
-- Uses modern React patterns including Server Components and Actions
+- Uses modern React patterns, including Server Components and Actions.